dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 ### Avoid Minor Page Faults

-While the term contains the word “minor”, there’s nothing minor about the impact of minor page faults on runtime latency if, for example, you work in the HFT industry where every microsecond and nanosecond counts.
+While the term contains the word “minor”, there’s nothing minor about the impact of minor page faults on runtime latency if, for example, you work in the HFT industry where every microsecond and nanosecond count.
 Latency impact of minor faults can range from just under a microsecond up to several microseconds, especially if you’re using a Linux kernel with 5-level page tables instead of 4-level page tables.

+How do you detect runtime minor page faults in your application?
+One simple way is by using the “top” utility (add the “-H” option for a thread-level view).
+Add the “vMn” field to the default selection of display columns to view the number of minor page faults occurring per display refresh interval.
+Another way involves attaching to the running process with “perf stat -e page-faults”.
+In the HFT world, anything more than ‘0’ is a problem.
+But for low latency applications in other business domains, a constant occurrence in the range of tens to hundreds of faults per interval should prompt further investigation.

+Investigating the root cause of runtime minor page faults can be as simple as firing up “perf record -e page-faults” and then “perf report” to locate offending source code lines.

 To avoid incurring this impact during runtime, pre-fault all the memory for the application at startup time.
 A toy example might look something like this: